Bonfire/SecurityWhale/Data/docs/PVSEC.md

 # Testing

 Running Program:
-**Everything is done automatically through the script**
+**Everything is done automatically through the script besides the cloning of projects for training**

-**Make sure Path list, token access and config file are in same directory as main program**
 ```shell script
 Python Main.py
 ```

-## Automated Data Collection Method
+## Automated Data Collection

-This Method involves implementing a for loop that reads from a text file all the projects and their directory paths so our program can gather the data on each project that way without the user manually entering that required information each time.
+This Method involves implementing a for loop that reads from a text file all the projects and their directory paths so our program can gather the data on each project that way without the user does not have to manually enter the required information each time.

-## Automation Method

 ### Sudo-code